 Walk straight across the field in a diagonal direction from the gate then, as you come round the contour of the small hill, you will see a waymark ahead of you by the stream (SO 093915).
 Cross the stream at any convenient place (if it looks too steep try further along to the right for an easier crossing).

 From the waymark on the other side, climb the hill and go through the gate to the right of the hedge.
 Walk straight along the next field following the fenced hedge on your left.
 This brings you to Neuadd Hendidley Farm (The OS map calls it Nyodd Hendidley Farm.)
 Pass the farm buildings on your left and go through the second gate (SO 091917) into the farmyard.
 There may be a dog or two here but they (and the farmer) are friendly.
 Head towards the old red brick barn and pass through another gate on the right down a short drive to the road.

-Over the stile cross the field going straight ahead, down to another stream and through a pedestrian gate on the bank.
+Go over the stile and cross the field going straight ahead, down through a pedestrian gate on the bank of another stream.
 Cross the stream following the fence on your right until you reach a clear track at the top (SO 090913) which goes through a small beech wood, through another field to a pedestrian gate in the hedge ahead.